 When looking for ways to plug your spending leaks you need to look no further than the four C’s: Cancel, Challenge, Cut or Commit.

-Like in my example above, Cable TV is a solid Cancel (for Aereo at least) or at least Cut.
+Like in my example above, Cable TV is a solid Cancel or at least Cut for a much cheaper service that serves nearly the same purpose, Aereo.
 However, most of your Cancels will be services that you no longer use but don’t realize you’re still paying for.

 This is where your budgeting skills come into play because you’ll never find these charges unless you review what you’ve spent your money on (budgeting!!!).
 Don’t under estimate this category, I’m a seasoned money saving veteran and I’ve found quite a lot of savings here time after time.
 Sometimes you just forget about things you signed up for and that’s OK… as long as you realize and fix your mistake!